weaveworks-guides/weave-net-legacy/nginx-ubuntu-simple/README.md

 In this example you will give each container a hostname and use WeaveDNS to allow Nginx to find the correct container for a request.

+## Introduction Automatic IP Address Management ##

+[Automatic IP Address Management(IPAM)](http://docs.weave.works/weave/latest_release/ipam.html) automatically assigns containers an IP address that is unique across the network, and releases that address when a container exit.

+In this example you will use IPAM to automatically allocate IP addresses to the containers used across our network.
+IPAM and WeaveDNS work seemlessly together, and you will

 ## Nginx and a simple PHP application running in Apache ##

 Nginx is a popular free, open-source, high-performance HTTP server and reverse proxy.
 It is frequently used as a load balancer.
 In this